 If you’re asking this question, “what’s inside this Jojoba?”
 Here are the essential and less-productive fatty acids gotten from the seed:

-1. Palmitic Acid: Have you heard of saturated fatty acids?
-This kind of Acid is one of the most common of such fatty acids — the saturated fatty acids.
+Have you heard of saturated fatty acids?
+This kind of Acid is one of the most common of such fatty acids — saturated fatty acids.

-2. Palmitoleic Acid: Among the rare omega-7 category can you find this fatty Acid.
+Among the rare omega-7 category, can you find this fatty Acid.
 And, naturally, it’s located in the fat cells of humans.
-That’s why it’s essential that you make use of it as an emollient.
+That’s why you must make use of it as an emollient.

 The presence of this Acid goes a long way in ensuring that you benefit from the anti-inflammatory and antioxidant protective benefits.

-6. Behenic Acid: Behenic Acid is a fatty acid, a saturated one precisely.
-This fatty Acid can be found inside the seeds of other plants, which bears oil, too — plants like behen, canola, and peanut.
+Behenic Acid is a fatty acid, a saturated one precisely.
+This fatty acid can be found inside the seeds of other plants, which bears oil, too — plants like behen, canola, and peanut.

-7. 11-Eicosenoic Acid: If you find the name, Eicosenoic too long, you can address it as its other name, “Gondoic Acid.”
+If you find the name Eicosenoic too long, you can address it as its other name, “Gondoic Acid.”
 And, this is an omega-9 fatty acid, you can find it in several plant oils and seeds.

-8. Erucic Acid: This one is known as a mono-unsaturated omega-9 fatty acid.
-And, you can find it in canona oil, wallflower seed, and mustard oil.
+This one is known as a mono-unsaturated omega-9 fatty acid.
+And, you can find it in canola oil, wallflower seed, and mustard oil.

-This kind of Acid, among other categories, falls into the category: “long-chain fatty acids.”
+This kind of Acid, among other categories, falls into the group: “long-chain fatty acids.”
 It also includes over 20 carbon atoms.

 Have you heard of sebum?
 If yes, that’s what Jojoba oil is like.
 For those who haven’t heard about sebum, sebum is that natural oil that helps to lubricate your hair and skin.

 The crux of this article is answering the question, “Is Jojoba oil good for nails?”
-Remember that, we haven’t given an answer yet.
+Remember that we haven’t responded yet.
 Well, here’s where we disclose the answer.

 Before you look further, study the below image